How to Get a Medical Marijuana Card in North Carolina

 Final Thoughts on Getting a North Carolina Medical Marijuana Card

-While Senate Bill 711 gives hope to prospective medical marijuana patients in North Carolina, it faces stiff opposition.
-At the earliest, nothing will be done regarding the bill until 2023, and it seems unlikely that the House will approve the legislation.
+Realistically, it seems unlikely that the House will approve the legislation.
 Instead, SB 446 is in play and only allows the use of FDA-approved cannabis products, of which there are few.

 Ultimately, individuals seeking MMJ in NC will likely have to wait for the substance to be legalized.
+Alternatively, they can travel to the Qualla Boundary once the EBCI starts selling medical marijuana.